What you believe about the possibility of depression recovery? What other steps have you tried…

 Don’t race into goal setting all guns blazing, aiming to change every aspect of your life within just a few weeks!

 While setting goals alone does not overcome deeply felt misery, it is an effective tool to help get some focus and direction which plays a bit role in getting some order back into our lives.
 Feeling in control helps switch off the stress response which is part of emotional dysregulation.
 Overwhelm and stress can be controlled by goal setting.
-This has a positive impact on our mood.Goal setting with depression can be tricky, but it's not impossible and it's well worth thinking… Click To Tweet
+This has a positive impact on our mood.Goal setting with depression can be tricky, but it's not impossible and it's well worth thinking about how you can develop develop this skill.
+Click To Tweet

 1/ Make Goals Specific